D-A-D-R-F/healthelp/README.md

 # Thank you!

-<p style="text-align:center">I appreciate you taking the time to read about my project , I do hope you like it!</p>
+### I appreciate you taking the time to read about my project , I do hope you like it!